noviplex/SortMyShit/README.md

 ## VSCode support

-Comes pre-configured to run in debugging mode with VSCode Comes pre-configured for testing using unittest with VSCode
+Comes pre-configured to run in debugging mode with VSCode

+Comes pre-configured with linting on vscode using flake8

+Comes pre-configured for testing using unittest with VSCode

 ## Contributing